 Traditional systems are largely reactive, dependent on periodic updates and manual reviews that can’t keep pace with the dynamic nature of financial crime.
 As criminals become more adept at evading detection, these systems often fail to identify subtle or emerging threats.
 The result?
 Financial crime is able to flow through the financial system while a flood of false positives obscure genuine risks from compliance teams.

 In today’s world, sticking to the old playbook isn’t just inefficient – it’s risky.
-Financial institutions need a strategy that goes beyond the basics to safeguard their operations and ensure that their customers are transacting with reputable institutions that effectively keep financial crime from infiltrating their systems.
+Financial institutions need a strategy that goes beyond the basics to safeguard their operations and ensure that their customers are banking with reputable institutions that effectively keep financial crime from infiltrating their systems.

 Cracks in The Armor: Challenges of the Traditional Approach